IsaacG/Advent-of-Code/2023/notes.md

 2. I was worried about handling ties and that my result might be wrong due to a draw.
    I added code to check for a draw (duplicate hands).
    However, those don't appear to exist in my input so I later removed it.

+## Approach

+This can be solved by writing a Python sort ranking function.
+Hands can be described by a series of rules, encoded as the largest count of a card and the number of pairs.
+`(5, 0)` is five of a kind. `(3, 1)` is three of a kind and one pair -- a full house.
+Ties are broken by card valuesk in the order they appear.
+Combined, this provides a mechanism for scoring any hand in a sort order.
+For part two, `J` can be replaced by whichever card appears the most times (ties broken by card value), defaulting to `A` (eg for all Jokers).

 # Day 08